-FR&D (Faculty Research & Development) is a standing committee of the Faculty whose primary work is receiving, evaluating, and approving proposals related to faculty research and development (see Faculty Handbook I-5).
+FR&D (Faculty Research & Development) is a standing committee of the Faculty whose primary work is receiving, evaluating, and approving proposals related to faculty research and development (see Faculty Handbook).
 All proposals for FR&D awards are due in the fall, between the months of September and November, and are for awards in the following summer or academic year.
 FR&D does not award funding for a current academic year and does not have a spring cycle of awards.

-Reassigned-time Fellowships: Friday, September 18
+Reassigned-time Fellowships: Friday, September 16

-Full-Year/Full-Pay Sabbatical: Thursday, October 1
+Full-Year/Full-Pay Sabbatical: Monday, October 3

-Sabbaticals: Friday, October 16
+Sabbaticals: Friday, October 14

-All other FR&D awards: Monday, November 2
+All other FR&D awards: Tuesday, November 1

 Detailed information about specific awards can be found on the Faculty Funding site, where awards for FR&D and other sources are categorized under the headings of "Funds for Stipend," "Funds for Replacement," and "Funds for Reimbursement."